RakugenSon/Multi-modal-dataset-for-odometry-estimation/README.md

-***The details of this dataset (including all recorded rosbags and code related to ROS/Gazebo) will be open after our submission get accept.***
+***The details of this dataset (including all recorded rosbags and code related to ROS/Gazebo) will be public after our submission get acceptance.***